Constructive Trusts in New York

 Constructive trusts are not easy to win.
 There are specific legal elements that must be established, and they are designed to cure a very specific set of circumstances.

-But if these circumstances apply, a constructive trust can be an invaluable tool in protecting a true owner's rights.
+But if correct circumstances apply, a constructive trust can be an invaluable tool in protecting a true owner's rights due to the flexible nature of the constructive trust.

-Constructive Trusts may be part of the pleadings in a divorce or annulment and listed as a separate cause of action.
+Constructive Trusts may be part of the pleadings in a contested divorce, contested annulment, or any matrimonial action and listed as a separate cause of action.
 This approach is appropriate when the asset was acquired prior to the marriage or if the status of the marriage is in question as concurrent relief, since equitable distribution is still authorized in a void marriage.
 When there is no marriage between the parties but there is still a close relationship, a completely separate case for only the imposition of a constructive trust may be maintained.

 For a free phone case consultation or to schedule an office meeting, call 631-864-2600.